-- All land clearing burning must be issued an operational fire code permit from the Chesapeake Fire Prevention Office.
+- All land-clearing burning must be issued an operational fire code permit from the Chesapeake Fire Marshal's Office.

-- All agricultural burnings larger than 4 feet by 4 feet by 4 feet pile must be issued an operational fire code permit from the Chesapeake Fire Prevention Office.
+- All agricultural burnings larger than 4 feet by 4 feet by 4 feet pile must be issued an operational fire code permit from the Chesapeake Fire Marshal's Office.

 - All commercial open-air burning must have an operational fire code permit.

 Note: This policy in no way eliminates the liability of the property owner or person conducting the burning from damage caused by the spread of fire.
 Additionally, should the smoke or odor emission of any fire become offensive or objectionable, the fire official shall order its extinguishment.